NimishaMR/Key-BERT/README.md

 <img src="Media/sentencetransformers.png" width=400>

-We obtained a 98% search accuracy on the model developed
+Obtained a 98% search accuracy on the model developed

+This work has been published as a research paper in the IEEE 4th Global Conference On Advancement In Technology 2023 - AIML Track
+Find the reference to the paper here: